 (1) IN GENERAL.-The amendments made by this section shall apply with respect to plan years beginning on or after the date of enactment of this Act.

-(2) SPECIAL RULE FOR COLLECTIVE BARGAINING AGREEMENTS.-In the case of a group health plan maintained pursuant to 1 or more collective bargaining agreements between employee representatives and 1 or more employers, any plan amendment made pursuant to a collective bargaining agreement relating to the plan which amends the plan solely to conform to any requirement added by this section shall not be treated as a termination of such collective bargaining agreement.
+(2) SPECIAL RULE FOR COLLECTIVE BARGAINING AGREEMENTS.-In the case of a group health plan maintained pursuant to 1 or more collective bargaining agreements between employers any plan amendment made pursuant to a collective bargaining agreement relating to the plan which amends the plan solely to conform to any requirement added by this section shall not be treated as a termination of such collective bargaining agreement.